The Role of a Premises Liability Attorney in San Diego

 2. Establishing Liability and Proving Negligence

-To win a premises liability claim, an attorney must prove the four key elements of negligence:
+To win a premises liability claim, an attorney must prove the four key elements of negligence in a premises liability case:

-1. Duty of Care: The property owner had a legal responsibility to maintain a safe environment.
+1. Duty of Care: The property owner had a legal responsibility — known as a duty of care — to maintain a safe environment.

 2. Breach of Duty: The property owner failed to address or warn about a dangerous condition.